bosioF/bosioF/README.md

 ###

 <p align="left">I'm a guy passionate about cybersecurity, in particular web security but also low-level and reverse engineering.
 I actively participate in CTFs alongside <a href="https://rootrunners.dev">RootRunners</a> and engage with platforms like Hack The Box (currently studying for CPTS) and pwn.college to improve my practical skills.
-My goal is to join TeamItaly and i'm constantly working in order to achieve this.</p>
+My goal is to join <a href="https://teamitaly.eu/">TeamItaly</a> and i'm constantly working in order to achieve this.</p>

 ###